+How much does a yurt cost and how much should I set aside for a yurt budget?
 So you’ve decided that a yurt is for you.
 You’ve done your research, perhaps stayed in a yurt, compared options and companies, and settled on a beautiful Shelter Designs Yurt.
 Good choice!
-There are some important considerations to be made to begin your project, none more so than your Budget.
-Budgets are very important for estimating costs, and for making important decisions that will have long lasting impacts.
-Many of these subjects will be explored in detail in later posts.
+There are some important considerations to be made to begin your project, none more so than your Yurt budget.
+Yurt budgets are very important for estimating Yurt costs, and for making important decisions that will have long-lasting impacts.

 1. Infrastructure, including your platform